• Skip to primary navigation

 Rockfish can be used in sushi while Cod is often used for fish and chips.

-Both fishes can also be grilled or smoked to provide different flavor profiles.
+Both fishes can also be grilled or smoked to provide different flavors - and when choosing a cooking acid for finishing, compare white cooking wine vs white wine vinegar for finishing.

 In summary, when deciding between Rockfish vs Cod, it ultimately depends on the dish you will be preparing and your preference for texture and taste profile.